LifeBogger presents the Full Story of a Football Manager who is best known by the Nickname; ‘The Special One‘.

 Mourinho is a devout Catholic by faith.
 He was raised as such (as is customary for Portuguese) and he credits his success in football to God and his faith:

-‘I pray a lot.
-I am Catholic, I believe in God.
-I try to be a good man so He can have a bit of time to give me a hand when I need it’.
+‘I pray a lot and I am Catholic.
+Again, I believe in God and I try to be a good man. so god can have a bit of time to give me a hand when I need it’.

 Mourinho is often the subject of controversy and (possibly false) media attention.
 It was once reported that upon his taking the managing position at Real Madrid, he sought the advice and blessing of some Kenyan witch doctors, to which his representatives replied: